Donald F. Samuel

 Don Samuel has practiced with Garland, Samuel & Loeb since 1982.
 His practice is devoted primarily to criminal defense and appeals in both the state and federal courts.
 He has appeared in federal courts throughout the country and participated in one United States Supreme Court case, State of Georgia v.
 Scott Fitz Randolph.

-He has an active trial practice, having tried over 100 cases in the state and federal trial courts in matters as diverse as tax evasion, money laundering, mail fraud, murder, and public corruption cases.
-He has tried death penalty cases (none of his clients has ever been sentenced to death), and was teamed up with his long-time partner, Ed Garland, in the defense of Ray Lewis, Jamal Lewis, Dany Heatley, and Rapper T.I.
+He has an active trial practice, having tried over 100 felony cases in the state and federal trial courts in matters as diverse as tax evasion, money laundering, mail fraud, murder, and public corruption cases.
+He teamed up with his long-time partner, Ed Garland, in the defense of Ray Lewis, Jamal Lewis, Dany Heatley, and Rapper T.I.

 Don is ranked among the Top 100 Georgia Super Lawyers, has been listed in Best Lawyers since 1991, and was recognized in Georgia Trend magazine's Legal Elite for his work in criminal defense law.
 He is a past President of the Georgia Association of Criminal Defense Lawyers (GACDL), is a member of the National Association of Criminal Defense Lawyers (NACDL), was elected in 1999 to membership in the American Board of Criminal Lawyers, and was inducted into the American College of Trial Lawyers in 2000.

-He is known for his scholarship: He has authored three books on criminal law that are relied on by judges, prosecutors and lawyers throughout the southeast.
-They are Georgia Criminal Law Case Finder, Eleventh Circuit Criminal Handbook, and Federal Criminal Law Digest.
+He is known for his scholarship: He has authored five books on criminal law that are relied on by judges, prosecutors and lawyers throughout the southeast.
+They are Georgia Criminal Law Case Finder, Eleventh Circuit Criminal Handbook, Georgia Evidence, Georgia Criminal Forms, and Federal Criminal Law Digest.
 He is the author of several law review articles in the Georgia Bar Journal.
 The most recent is The Fourth Amendment and Computers: Is a Computer Just Another Container or Are New Rules Required to Reflect New Technologies?
 (February 2009).
-He also teaches an upper level criminal law course at Georgia State University School of Law.
+He also teaches an upper level criminal law course at Georgia State University School of Law on White Collar Crime.

 Among his more notable cases are: